-- Identification and analysis of a company's ESG Credentials which may include environmental and social factors including, but not limited to, physical risks of climate change and human capital management, that may have a material impact on a company's financial performance and valuation.
-It will also consider a company's corporate governance practices that protect minority investor interests and promote long term sustainable value creation. - 2.
-Responsible business practices in accordance with UN Global Compact Principles for businesses and OECD Principles. - 3.
-Active consideration of environmental issues through engagement and proxy voting. - 4.
-Excluding activities covered by HSBC Asset Management's Responsible Investment Policies, the "Excluded Activities") as listed below.
+- 1. Active consideration of low carbon intensity investments compared to the reference benchmark. - 2.
+Identification and analysis of a company's ESG Credentials which may include environmental and social factors including, but not limited to, physical risks of climate change and human capital management, that may have a material impact on a company's financial performance and valuation.
+It will also consider a company's corporate governance practices that protect minority investor interests and promote long term sustainable value creation. - 3.
+Responsible business practices in accordance with UN Global Compact Principles for businesses and OECD Principles. - 4.
+Active consideration of environmental issues through engagement and proxy voting. - 5.
+Excluding activities covered by HSBC Asset Management's Responsible Investment Policies the "Excluded Activities") as listed below.

 The sub-fund is actively managed and does not track a benchmark.
-The Reference Benchmark for the sub-fund is the MSCI China 10/40.
+The Reference Benchmark for the sub-fund is the MSCI AC Asia ex Japan.
 The sub-fund has an internal or external target to outperform the Reference Benchmark however, this is not designated for the purpose of attaining the environmental characteristics promoted by the sub-fund.

+Sustainability indicators

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+measure how the environmental or social characteristics promoted by the financial product are attained.